open-neuromorphic/fpga-snntorch/README.md

 Most of these are linked back to spiking neural networks (SNNs).
 In a cruel twist of irony, the neuromorphic hardware that is out there for research and/or commercial use, is considerably more expensive (and often less performant), and harder to obtain than a consumer-grade GPU.
 How can we move towards using low-cost hardware that sits on our desk, or fits in a PCIe slot in our desktops, and accelerates SNNs?
 FPGAs might be the solution.
 This tutorial will take a hands-on approach to learning how to train SNNs for hardware deployment on conventional GPUs, and running these models on a embedded class FPGA (AMD Kria KV260) for inference.
-FPGA inference is achieved using high level synthesis, employing the AMD Vitis HLS compiler, and using a dataflow architecture of a deep SNN, with in-hardware testing.
+FPGA inference is achieved using high level synthesis, employing the AMD Vitis HLS compiler, and using a dataflow architecture[^1] of a deep SNN, with in-hardware testing.

 ## Tutorial